ropensci-archive/roweb2/content/blog/2018-03-23-hydroscoper.md

 </center>
 <p>

 The spikes in the plot indicate that the stream-flow values are monthly instantaneous.
-If there were monthly averages, one would expect a more smoother sequence of values.
+If there were monthly averages, one would expect a  smoother sequence of values.

 ## Future developments